industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 ![KPI_JSON.png](graphics/KPI_JSON.png)

-## Install and configure OPC UA configurator and application
+## Install and configure Edge OPC UA Server and application

-When previous steps are completed and KPI is calculated, OPC UA needs to be configured.
-This is done in IE Management -> Data Connections.
+When previous steps are completed and KPI is calculated, Edge OPC UA Server needs to be configured.
+This is done in Management -> Data Connections.

 ![OPCUAStatus.png](graphics/OPCUAStatus.png)

 First, configure data source connection under "Data Source" tab.
 Insert new custom data source with KPI values.
-Here, you can also insert different connectors like SIMATIC S7 connector, Modbus TCP connector, PROFINET IO Connector...
+Here, you can also insert different connectors like OPC UA Connector, Modbus TCP connector, PROFINET IO Connector...
 When you finish, you must either click **Deploy** or click **Add Data Source** icon to reflect the changes on the corresponding data points.

 ![OPCUAEditDataSource.png](graphics/OPCUAEditDataSource.png)